MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/rsc-offload.md

 ## UDP RSC Offload (URO)

 URO enables the coalescing of received UDP segments.
 NICs can combine UDP datagrams from the same flow that match a set of rules into a logically contiguous buffer.
 These combined datagrams are then indicated to the Windows networking stack as a single large packet.
-For information on URO rules, see [UDP Receive Segment Coalescing Offload](../network/udp-rsc-offload.md).
+For information on URO rules, see [Rules for coalescing UDP packets ](../network/udp-rsc-offload.md).

+The URO keyword specified in [INF keyword for controlling URO](../network/../network/udp-rsc-offload.md) can be used to enable/disable URO with a registry key setting.

 NetAdapterCx client drivers can use the existing RSC structures and RSC API for URO.
 To configure URO, client drivers must set the **Layer4Flags** field in the [**NET_ADAPTER_OFFLOAD_RSC_CAPABILITIES**](/windows-hardware/drivers/ddi/netadapteroffload/ns-netadapteroffload-_net_adapter_offload_rsc_capabilities) structure to `NetAdapterOffloadLayer4FlagUdp`.